arduino-uno/talif-blog/README.md

 ### Requirements

-If you want to host Talif yourself, you will need a server with:
+If you want to host AdminLTE - Web BLogyourself, you will need a server with:

 ```
 [+] Minimum PHP v5.6